AlibabaCloudDocs/cms/intl.en-US/Custom monitoring/Configure an alert rule.md

 2. In the left-side navigation pane, click **Application Groups**.

-3. On the **Application grouping** tab, click the name or ID of the application group that you want to view.
+3. On the **Application grouping** tab, click the name or ID of the application group that you want to manage.

 4. In the left-side navigation pane of the page that appears, click **Custom Monitoring**.